Pays d'en Haut: Settlements

-The French settlements in the Pays d'en Haut south of the Great Lakes were Detroit, La Baye, Sault Sainte-Marie, Saint Ignace, and Vincennes.
-Vincennes was later attached to Pays des Illinois, which was part of Louisiana.
-By 1773, the population of Detroit was 1,400.
-By 1778, its population was up to 2,144.
+The French settlements of the Pays d'en Haut, if considered distinct from the French fortifications to which they were often attached, in the vicinity of the Great Lakes were Detroit, La Baye, Saint Ignace, Sault Sainte-Marie, and Vincennes.
+Vincennes was later attached to the Pays des Illinois, which was part of the French colony of Louisiana.
+The population of each of these settlements was not necessarily large, e. g., by 1773 after the political termination of the Pays d'en Haut, the population of Detroit was 1,400.

 Protecting the Pays d'en Haut were four forts: Fort Presque Isle (1753), Fort Le Boeuf (1753), Fort Duquesne (1754), and Fort Machault (1754).

 Recent terminology

 Today, the term Les Pays-d'en-Haut refers to a regional county municipality in the Laurentides region of Quebec, north of Montreal.
 It is the traditional name of a larger area in the hills northwest of Montréal, centred on upper portions of Rivière du Nord (Laurentides) river.
 Its settlements were founded well after the original meaning of the name had become obsolete.
 The series Les Belles Histoires des pays d'en haut takes place in that area.